schism-dev/schism/docs/input-output/outputs.md

     You can visualize the combined nc4 outputs using VisIT (with SCHISM plug-ins).
 More info can be found in [Visualization](./../getting-started/visualization.md)

 !!!notes "Other global outputs"
     The user may be interested in some maximum quantities.
 At the moment, SCHISM outputs two max files for elevation and depth-averaged velocity (`outputs/maxelev_*` and `outputs/maxdahv_*`).
 These files can be combined using `Utility/Combining_Scripts/combine_gr3.f90` to generate `maxelev.gr3` and `maxdahv.gr3`.
+Another type of global outputs are hotstart outputs, which should be combined (using `combine_hotstart7.f90`) to generate a restart input.

 ## Station outputs
 These outputs are invoked with `iout_sta=1`, and are found in `outputs/staout_[1..,9]`, corresponding respectively to elev, air pressure, wind u, wind v, T, S, u, v, w.
 Each output has a simple ASCII format: